Jiasheng-Shi/Jiasheng-Shi.github.io/_pages/about.md

 <br/>

 <b>Graduate or undergraduate students at CUHK-SZ:</b> Please send me an email with your interests, resume, and transcripts.
-For undergraduates, the requirement is a solid engineering and math skills.
+For undergraduates, the requirement is solid engineering and math skills.
 I prefer students who've taken some of these classes: DDA2003, CSC4130, CSC4140, and DDA3020.

 <br/>